isamu-isozaki/teamai_test/anti-harassment/index.html.md

 GitLab shall impose, by registered letter and within five working days, the sanctions imposed upon the person who has been guilty of undesirable behavior.
 In case an employee abuses this complaint procedure, the above sanctions may also apply for the employee.

-### GitLab BV (Belgium)
+### GitLab BV (Belgium/index.html.md)
 **Psychosocial Intervention**

-GitLab has engaged with an external health and safety service called [Mensura](https://www.mensura.be/en/about-mensura) who are responsible for handling any complaints received of harassment that can not be resolved informally and internally.
+GitLab has engaged with an external health and safety service called [Mensura](https://www.mensura.be/en/about-mensura/index.html.md) who are responsible for handling any complaints received of harassment that can not be resolved informally and internally.
 Team members in Belgium may contact this service if they wish and make a request for an informal or formal psychosocial intervention.
 A request for a formal intervention should include the following:

 - a precise description of the constitutive facts of violence or psychological or sexual harassment at work, according to the Employee;
 - when and where each of the events took place;
-- the identity of the person(s) involved;
+- the identity of the person(s/index.html.md) involved;
 - the request to the Employer to take appropriate measures to put an end to the events.

 The psychosocial intervention advisor will investigate further and provide a report to the employee and People Operations with a recommended course of action.

-### GitLab LTD (The UK)
+### GitLab LTD (The UK/index.html.md)
 **Complaint Procedure**

-1. If the employee does not wish to address the harasser directly or the behavior does not cease, then the employee (accompanied by a colleague/union representative if they wish) should report the misconduct to their line manager or a member of the People Operations team.
+1. If the employee does not wish to address the harasser directly or the behavior does not cease, then the employee (accompanied by a colleague/union representative if they wish/index.html.md) should report the misconduct to their line manager or a member of the People Operations team.
 Wherever appropriate the line manager and or the People Operations team may attempt to resolve the situation on an informal basis.
 1. If the informal approach does not resolve matters or the situation is too serious to be dealt with informally, the employee will need to make a formal complaint to the line manager and/or the People Operations Team.
 1. Once reported, a formal investigation will be conducted impartially by People Operations or by an independent third party, depending on the severity and circumstances of the complaint.
-Individual(s) reporting an incident or pattern of behavior will be asked to provide a written account of any action(s) causing concern, dates and times such actions occurred, and names of anyone involved, including participants and witnesses.
+Individual(s/index.html.md) reporting an incident or pattern of behavior will be asked to provide a written account of any action(s/index.html.md) causing concern, dates and times such actions occurred, and names of anyone involved, including participants and witnesses.
 All complaints or concerns of alleged harassment or discrimination will be taken seriously and handled promptly, sensitively and confidentially.
 1. Wherever possible the Company will try to ensure that the employee and the alleged harasser are not required to work together whilst the complaint is being investigated.
 This may involve the alleged harasser being suspended or transferred to another work area.
 In very serious cases, a criminal offence may have been committed and the employee may wish to report the matter to the Police/Authorities.
 1. Employees will be kept informed of the general progress of the investigation and the outcome of any disciplinary proceeding.